A Modern Musketeer: Plot

-D'Artagnan (Douglas Fairbanks) rides up to a tavern on horseback and ends up brawling with sword and fist with the patrons inside in his haste to approach a fair young stranger.
-After triumphing, he morphs into modern day Ned Thacker (also played by Fairbanks).
+D'Artagnan rides up to a tavern on horseback and ends up brawling with sword and fist with the patrons inside in his haste to approach a fair young stranger.
+After triumphing, he morphs into modern day Ned Thacker.

 Ned is born and raised in Kansas by a mother who passes along to him her love of D'Artagnan and The Three Musketeers, despite his father's concern that it is not good for him.
 In fact, Ned does get into trouble with his (sometimes unwanted) chivalrous attempts to help women.
 Finally, Ned can stand it no more; he decides to leave dull Kansas.
 In mirroring scenes, D'Artagnan is astride a somewhat less-than-noble steed, a present from his father for his departure from home, while Ned's father gives him the modern equivalent: a car.

 While driving in the desert, he comes upon a chauffeur-driven automobile stopped because the road ahead has been washed away.
 Unimpressed with one passenger, the middle-aged Forrest Vandeteer (the "richest man in Yonkers"), Ned is quite taken with the lovely "Park Avenue flapper" Elsie Dodge.
 Her mother, the third passenger, sees her only daughter's marriage to Vandeteer as the solution to their dire financial straits.
 Vandeteer buys what he wants, and he wants Elsie.
 She, however, loathes her suitor; she much prefers young Ned.